 Table of Contents (click to expand)

 Paper is made from trees.
 The bark is peeled off the logs and the wood is diced into small chips.
-The chips are then cooked in a solution of acid to form a pulp.
-The pulp is then cleaned and bleached with water to remove the acid and any residual lignin.
+The chips are then cooked in an alkaline chemical solution (the kraft process) to dissolve lignin and separate cellulose fibers, forming a pulp.
+The pulp is then washed and bleached with chemicals like chlorine dioxide or hydrogen peroxide to remove residual lignin and brighten it.
 The pulp is then passed through a series of blades to flatten the fibers and eliminate inconsistencies.
-Finally, the paper is dried by making it gush through narrow spaces between rotating wires and belts.
+Finally, the paper is dried by pressing it through narrow gaps between rotating rollers and felt belts.

 Paper is one of mankind’s most revolutionary inventions.
 The invention of paper finally put an end to the cumbersome task of carving on wood or stone.
 In fact, the scope of information mankind could now limn was so enlarged that paper wasn’t merely used to catalogue the details of trade, but of daily events, to express feelings, wisdom, to write poems, to write stories we tell ourselves to transcend or escape the mundanity of life or stories that nature whispers to the ones who are keen to listen.